 Slots with Mystery Jackpots

-- t stands for target point
+- t represents the target point

 - m stands for maximum jackpot